Swathi971/Lab-Notes/DevOps/Jenkins/PipelineScripting.md

 * Jenkins does not have internet access
 * Jenkins user lacks SSH key / credentials (if repo is private)

+##### Trigger the Jenkins Pipeline
-Go to Jenkins-> Buil now-console output- success
+* Go to Jenkins Dashboard
+* Select your pipeline job (e.g., test1-pipeline)
+* Click Build Now
+* Once the build finishes, click on the build number (e.g., #1)
+* Click Console Output
+You should see:
 ![img_1.png](img_1.png)
+This means the Jenkins pipeline successfully:
+* Checked out the development branch
+* Executed the code (as defined in the pipeline stages)
 ___
 This is the manual method but can’t change the git branch every time.
 So, what we can do is:

-First, we need to push the code which is in VS-> added the Jenkinsfile –commit- sync changes
+First, we need to push the code which is in Visual Studio-> added the Jenkinsfile –commit- sync changes
 ![img_3.png](img_3.png)

 Now when go to GitHub, Jenkinsfile will be there in swathi branch.